pirapira/verbose-code-reading/snarky.md

 * what is t Ctypes.typ? https://github.com/ocamllabs/ocaml-ctypes/blob/master/src/ctypes/ctypes_static.mli#L29
 * read bindings_base.ml
 * read Ctypes.FOREIGN https://github.com/ocamllabs/ocaml-ctypes/blob/master/src/ctypes/ctypes.mli#L485 vaguely remembered what it was.

-## Stack of TODOs
-* undestand R1CS constraint system
+* "beyond was is leaked by the output z" should be "beyond what is..." in https://www.usenix.org/system/files/conference/usenixsecurity14/sec14-paper-ben-sasson.pdf
+* "cross-over points?"
+* it might be interesting to formalize vnTinyRAM
+* they say subring of degree <= d.
+But that's not closed for multiplication. https://www.usenix.org/system/files/conference/usenixsecurity14/sec14-paper-ben-sasson.pdf
+* bilinear doen't look like bilinear. https://www.usenix.org/system/files/conference/usenixsecurity14/sec14-paper-ben-sasson.pdf
+* ceil and floor confused. must be ceiled all the way.
+* it's impossible to distinguish long string with zero's and short strings
 * read backend_types.mli
+* undestand R1CS constraint system; itself is not so hard.
-* why is func_name a function from string to string in backend_types.mli?
+* why is func_name a function from string to string in backend_types.mli? (adding prefix)
-* understand Camlsnark_c.Backend_types.Var.t
+* understand Camlsnark_c.Backend_types.Var.t: just field_unconstrained. the meaning depends on usage.
-* read ctypes.Foreign_types
 * read backend_types.mli
 * read backend_tpes.ml
+* Binable? from Bin_prot
+* libsnark.ml: I vaguely remember calling these profiling configs
+* find group_coefficients in libsnark. could not find interesting things.
+* understand Camlsnark_c.Bindings.Group_coefficients (Fq); almost. not seeing why there are two: a and b.
+* window seems like multiexponentiation gadget
+* what are G and V in the window table?
+G is perhaps the generator.
+V is perhaps the window table itself?
+Vector.
+* understand Camlsnark_c.Bindings.Window_table
+* libsnark.ml looks lots of boilerplate, but understandable given this is a wrapper
+* deduplicate? what to do?
+* read libsnark.ml; only scanned.
+* understand the definition of schedule_delete'ed
+* why are things schedule_delete'ed?
+OCaml GC cannot invoke C++ delete
+* read Snarky.mli; doesn't exist
-* read libsnark.ml
+* read Snarky.ml; doesn't exist
+* what does [@@deriving enum] do? association with int

+## Stack of TODOs
-* read Snarky.mli
+* read src/enumerable.mli
-* read Snarky.ml
+* read src/enumerable.ml
+* what is Enumerable?
 * read Election.ml
 * figure out what from Core is used in Election.ml
 * read Base